Meeting Time: February 08, 2023 at 3:00pm EST

 • Default_avatar

-Peggi Joy over 1 year ago
+Peggi Joy almost 2 years ago

 Hello.
 My name is Peggi Joy and I am a city resident and downtown business owner.
 I cannot support the plastic bag ordinance as proposed.
 The business owner should not be forced to collect fees and bear the burden and thus, the backlash of collecting fees for bags or a (in this case, a partial) bag ban.
 PLUS, there is a proposed fine only for businesses that don't comply, but not for the citizenry.
 This is anti-business and forces the burden on only one portion of the citizenry.
 It seems to punish and blame business.
 Business just bounced back from a similar situation with covid bans.
 The City should be forthright and invested/brave enough in its stance on the environmental concern to simply ban plastic bags outright for all.
 Then if a business must or decides to up its pricing to provide paper or reuseable bags as an option for the customer, the business is not bearing the burden of "blame" nor are they being forced by our governing body to implement/enforce and collect monies from the citizenry/customer.
 And the citizens can then use the bag of their choice.
 This is anti-business and puts the business owners between the government and the citizenry.
 Either total ban for all, citizens and business use alike, or none.
 Chinese restaurants have used paper bags always so others can too.
 Certain businesses should not be exempt.
 Otherwise this is only for show and there is no equity of burden or responsibility.
 This does not reflect solid environmental policy.